Skip to main content

 Alexis Thompson

-Alexis Thompson is Associate Dean for Graduate Student Success.
+Alexis Thompson (she/her) is Associate Dean for Graduate Student Success.
 In this role, she oversees the Graduate College Career Development Office, Thesis Office and Postdoctoral Affairs Office.
 She assists students and departments with effective problem solving.
 She is committed to providing resources and support to help graduate students and postdocs excel in their current roles and throughout their careers.
 She also plays an active role in many Graduate College events, including the annual mentoring workshop for faculty, the Graduate College Symposium and Commencement.
 She is currently serving as president of the Graduate Career Consortium, a national organization of people providing career and professional development for doctoral and postdoctoral scholars.

 Thompson completed bachelor of science degrees in Chemistry and Physics from Trinity University in San Antonio, Texas and a Ph.D. in Chemistry from the University of Illinois at Urbana-Champaign.
 She joined the Graduate College in 2008 and previously served as the Assistant Director of Career Development and the Director of the Postdoctoral Affairs Office.